Ideas for Growing Your Cleaning Business

-- Trade shows – Trade shows are a great place to meet both clients and other business owners.
-Consider renting a booth and displaying your products and services.
-You could even try catching people’s attention by having a contest for a free cleaning package, and who knows, you might just have some fun too!
+- Attend trade shows: Trade shows are a great place to meet both clients and other business owners.
+Consider renting a booth and displaying your products and cleaning services.
+You could even try catching people’s attention by having a contest for a free cleaning package—and who knows, you might just have some fun, too!

-- Join a Community Association – Every community has lots of associations, and joining one is a great way to meet people.
+- Join a community association: Every community has lots of associations, and joining one is a great way to meet people.
 Many communities even have associations specifically for businesses and business owners.
-Joining one of these associations opens up new possibilities for advertising and helps you keep your finger on the pulse of your community.
+Joining one of these associations opens up new possibilities for promoting your cleaning business and helps you keep your finger on the pulse of your community.

-- Community Events – Community events are great business opportunities.
+- Go to community events: Community events are great business opportunities.
 Volunteering or contributing is a great way to build your reputation while helping your community out and getting some cheap advertising.
-Every event needs cleaners so if you have some spare time throw on your company T-shirt and get helping!
+Every event needs cleaners, so if you have some spare time, throw on your company t-shirt and get helping!

 Try a discount incentive or a free service if your customer sends you new business.
 While it may seem expensive in the short run, in the long run, it’s a great way to extend your client list.
 There’s a reason they say word of mouth is the best source of advertising.